chehab1/Modi-SIC/README.md

 ## Project Idea
-It reads an assembly programm written in Modi-Sic as input in the form of a text file (in.txt).
+It reads an assembly program written in Modi-Sic as input in the form of a text file (in.txt).
 [InputFile](https://github.com/chehab1/Modi-SIC/blob/main/rsc/inputs/in.txt)

 It generates five files, and set them in the folder "generated files".

     intermediate.txt (Parsed input without code lines and comments) location_counter.txt
     symbol tabkle.txt